(Cycles thru suppliers)

 Tom Pullizzi

-Falls Township, PA
+Falls Township, Pennsylvania

 I am involved with detailed polishing of mould sections.
 We spend hundred's of hours polishing different types of steel, including stainless.
 My wife also has stainless steel appliances and I see no reason that these surfaces should ever require polishing.
 Cleaning of the ss should be done with a fine cloth only.
 I would try and not use any chemical on the surface.
-Tough stains use ajax and water and polish/wipe in the same direction as the current pattern.
+Tough stains use Ajax [on eBay or Amazon] and water and polish/wipe in the same direction as the current pattern.
 However, if you still want to improve the polished surface and don't mind how much it would cost you could use diamond polishing compound and a floppy wheel and apply a mirror finish to your ss surfaces.

 Stephen C. Ward